 Ways to be Assertive When Communicating With Your Health Care Team

 Use “I” statements when speaking with your doctor.
 For example: “I feel anxious when I don’t have enough information about next steps and potential side effects.”“

 Avoid attacking or blaming the health care professional by starting sentences with the word “you.”
 Avoid statements like these: “You never answer my questions.”
 “You always rush me.”
 “Why did you do this?”
 Instead, say: “How will the medicine or treatment help me?” or “I feel disrespected when I cannot get my questions answered.”

 Ask for a translator if you are more comfortable communicating in a different language than your doctor.
 Hospitals have free interpretation services available or can arrange for an interpreter with advance notice.
 If you cannot communicate with your doctor in your preferred language directly, working with a certified interpreter ensures that you understand your diagnosis, treatment options and other issues.
-It also helps the doctor clearly understand your symptoms, questions and concerns.
-Let the treatment team know about this before the appointment.
+It also helps you understand your diagnosis, treatment, and potential side effects more thoroughly.

 Let the doctor know if you feel rushed, confused, intimidated or dissatisfied.
-The only way a doctor can help you is if they know what you are thinking—doctors are not mind-readers.
+The only way a doctor can help you is if they know what you are thinking—express your thoughts and feelings.